shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - "distributed search" - helps convert place names to latitude and longitude. an index is created on the place names. e.g. users can select their destination by typing in the typeahead search box. this technique of converting human readable names to exact latitude and longitude is called "geocoding"
 - "graph processing service" - runs the shortest path algorithm on the graph
 - "area search service" -
-  - if we know the latitude and longitude of the source and destination, we can calculate the distance using dijkstra
+  - if we know the latitude and longitude of the source and destination, we can use dijkstra
   - however, running it on a graph with billions of nodes, at millions of requests per second is not efficient
   - so, this service after identifying the source and destination, finds the areas close / between / around the source and destination, with the help of the distributed search service
   - now it can run the shortest path algorithm using the graph processing service